 19 Feb Growing cadre of analysts pointing to imminent commodities supercycle

-A succession of multi-billion-dollar earnings calls for some of the biggest names in the mining space this week and soaring metals prices have provided the latest evidence of the onset of a commodities ‘supercycle’.
+A succession of multi-billion-dollar earnings calls from some of the biggest names in the mining space this week and soaring metals prices have provided the latest evidence supporting the onset of a commodities ‘supercycle’.

 The notion of an imminent long-term boom in commodities prices was popularised by Goldman Sachs last month, based on the investment banking giant’s view of the global economic recovery being predicated on a metals-intensive ‘green industrial revolution’.